Skatt Brothers: History

 In 1980 the band obtained gold record status in Australia for their hit single “Life at the Outpost”.

 The video for "Life at the Outpost" was generated by their distributing record company in Australia (Polygram/Mercury) who hired dancers/actors to lip-sync the song in the video, thus regarded as a total misrepresentation of the band by their management (Aucoin Management), their fans, and anyone who has seen them perform live in concert.
 No members of the Skatt Bros. appeared in the video, verified by former band member Richie Fontana.

 "Life at the Outpost" managed to sell over 50,000 copies in Australia, earning it an Australian Gold Record award.

 In 2010, European music company Premium Series reissued the Strange Spirits album.
 The reissue claimed to be "24 bit digitally re-mastered from original master tapes".

 Popular culture

-The band's classic "Walk the Night" appeared on the official soundtrack of the video game Grand Theft Auto IV, released in 2008.
+The band's classic [sic] "Walk the Night" appeared on the official soundtrack of the video game Grand Theft Auto IV, released in 2008.
 According to Rockstar Games, the company thought the song so important to have on the soundtrack that they hired a private investigator to locate Delaney's surviving relatives (he had died in 2003) and secure the rights to include it.

 "Walk the Night" is heard in M3GAN during the titular robotic doll's infamous dance.
-The song was used under the credits in The Righteous Gemstones Season 1 Episode 7 "And Yet One of You is a Devil".
-The song was again used in the Netflix series "The Andy Warhol Diaries" (Season 1, Episode 2).
-It was also used in the FX series “American Horror Story: NYC” (Season 11, Episode 2).

-"Life at the Outpost" is often played by the morning podcast Daywave radio.

 The North Queensland Cowboys play "Life at the Outpost" through the stadium when they have a win at North Queensland Stadium in Townsville.
 It also serves as an unofficial victory song for the team.

-Their song "Life At The Outpost" is the official song for the popular Twitch stream Perry Caravello Live.